wesam-abutuaimeh/wesam-abutuaimeh/README.md

 ##  I'm Wesam Abutaima Front-End Developer
 <br/>
 Here are some self-description help you being familiar with me:)<br/>
-- 👨🏻‍💻 I’m currently A Front-End Developer
+- 👨🏻‍💻 I’m currently A Front-End Developer<br/>
-- 💡 Always eager to work with others on projects and creative ideas
+- 💡 Always eager to work with others on projects and creative ideas<br/>
-- 🕗 I'm from palestine （UTC+2）
+- 🕗 I'm from palestine （UTC+2）<br/>
-- 📫 You can Reach me via my email: [wesam@ucst.edu.ps]
+- 📫 You can Reach me via my email: [wesam@ucst.edu.ps]<br/>
-- 🔰 All my works did by ❤️
+- 🔰 All my works did by ❤️ <br/>
-- ⚡ Working with precision and passion is my hobby.
+- ⚡ Working with precision and passion is my hobby.<br/>
-- ⚡ Someday , there going to be an update version of me .
+- ⚡ Someday , there going to be an update version of me .<br/>
-- 🏅 If you can't find me here, I'll be at the gym .
+- 🏅 If you can't find me here, I'll be at the gym .<br/>
 <br/>
 <pre><code>
 class SoftwareDeveloper {